KC Royals shift from 'evaluation' to 'expectation' ahead of offseason

 The KC Royals shifted tones in Tuesday's post-season press conference.

 That word evaluation hung over the 2023 season like a dark cloud.
-Royals owner John Sherman set that tone back in June when he said he felt "accountable for where [the Royals] are right now."
+Royals owner John Sherman set that tone back in June when he said he felt "accountable for where are right now."

 “This is a real year of evaluation and that evaluation right now is painful,” Sherman said.
 “We committed to a young group.
 We’ve got some pieces to the puzzle that needed to be added.”